ipfs/ipfs-desktop/README.md

 ### Enjoy OS-wide support for IPFS files and links

-IPFS Desktop enables your operating system (Mac/Windows and some Linux variants) to support protocols including `ipfs://`, `ipns://` and `dweb:`.
+IPFS Desktop enables most operating systems (Mac, Windows and some Linux flavors) to support protocols including `ipfs://`, `ipns://` and `dweb:`.
 This means that if an app on your computer tries to open a link starting with one of those protocol identifiers (for example, if your web browser encounters a link to `ipns://en.wikipedia-on-ipfs.org`), it'll automatically open in IPFS Desktop.

 For an even better experience with `ipfs://`, `ipns://` and `dweb:` addresses, we also recommend installing [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) to add support in your favorite browser!